 Chef Blogs

-Setting up Chef Infra and Chef Automate Server
+How to Set Up Progress Chef Infra and Progress Chef Automate Servers

-Chef is a cloud configuration management and deployment application that helps accelerate the DevOps Journey.
-It helps orchestrate servers in a cloud or departmental data center.
-Instead of system administrators sweating over management programs designed for single, stand-alone servers, Chef allows DevOps to spin off dozens or hundreds of server instances without worrying about maintaining the configurations or keeping them compliant.
+It helps orchestrate workloads on servers in a cloud or an on-premises data center.
+Instead of system administrators sweating over management programs designed for single, stand-alone servers, Chef allows DevOps professionals to spin off dozens or hundreds of server instances without worrying about maintaining the configurations or keeping them compliant.

-Learn how to set up Infra and Automate servers in two ways.
+This blog explains how to set up Infra and Automate servers in two distinct ways.

-Install both Chef Automate + Chef Infra Server on single host.
+Install both Chef Automate and Chef Infra Server on a single host.

 Install the standalone chef-automate tool